-In accordance with rules adopted by the Securities and Exchange Commission ("SEC") pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, we provide the following disclosure regarding executive "compensation actually paid" ("CAP") and certain Company performance for the fiscal years listed below.
+In accordance with rules adopted by the Securities and Exchange Commission ("SEC") pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, we provide the following disclosure regarding the relationship between executive compensation actually paid ("CAP") to our principal executive officer ("PEO") and our non-PEO NEOs and certain Company performance for the fiscal years listed below.
 You should refer to our Compensation Discussion & Analysis section of this proxy statement for a complete description of how executive compensation relates to Company performance measures and how the Remuneration Committee makes its decisions related thereto.